-Words and shots by Conor O’Reilly
+Words by Conor O’Reilly

 Hwaseong Fortress, Suwon’s most famous landmark, is an 18th century fortification encircling the city’s center.
 Hwaseong was built under the reign of King Jeongju when he moved the royal court to Suwon, and the wall and its environs were awarded UNESCO World Heritage status in 1997.

 But, to visit Suwon, you would not be given the impression that the city is revelling in the honour of being home to one of Korea’s first UNESCO World Heritage sites.
 Despite occasional bus stops and signs, Hwaseong Fortress is not overtly advertised.
-It’s not ignored; it’s more like it’s just accepted as another part of the city, like a park or major river that has always defined the city’s
+It’s not ignored; it’s more like it’s just accepted as another part of the city, like a park or major river that has always defined the city’s character.

 Liken this to Seoul, where you arrive at a site like Dongdaemun to find the large stone gate, essentially standing there minding its own business as the city roars around it.
 Hwaseong Fortress exists similarly within Suwon, which has grown in and around the high and thick stone walls.

 Hwaseong Fortress has much to marvel at, but to really experience it you must take the easy-going 6 km trek around its battlements.
 Do not be put off by the imposing Paldalsan which looks down on Paldalmun gate, where most excursions begin.
-Hwaseong encircles the centre of the city, so consider going the
+Hwaseong encircles the centre of the city, so consider going the opposite direction.

 From Paldalmun gate walk down the wide market street perpendicular to the gate, cross the bridge and take an immediate left.
 Around thirty metres in front of you is a set of steps that will lead up to the battlements close to Bongdon (봉돈, Beacon Tower).